ProtopiaTech/workshop-apim-en/README.md

 [Based on the original APIM Lab by Mark Harrison.](https://github.com/markharrison/Lab_APIM)

-Last Updated: 10th of July 2020.
+Last Updated: 11th of June 2020.

 ---